wso2/docs-ei/en/streaming-integrator/docs/guides/cleansing-data.md

     `@info(name = 'AddingMissingValues')`

-2. Add the `from` clause and enter `FilteredResultsStream` as the input stream from which the input data.
+2. Add the `from` clause and enter `FilteredResultsStream` as the input stream from which the input data is taken.
     ```
     from FilteredResultsStream
     ```